 There are five different position values:

 HTML elements are positioned static by default.
 Static positioned elements are not affected by the top, bottom, left, and right properties.
+Static elements flow into a document one after the next.
+A static element cannot be explicitly positioned or re-positioned, cannot be clipped, and cannot have its visibility changed.

 The element is positioned relative to its normal position.
 Setting the top, right, bottom, and left properties of a relatively-positioned element will cause it to be adjusted away from its normal position.
+A relatively positioned element will be offset based on its position in the normal flow of the document.
+However, the space it occupied will remain but appear empty.

 If you set position: relative; on an element but no other positioning attributes (top, left, bottom or right), it will have no effect on its positioning at all.
 However, if you give it some other positioning attribute, for example, top: 20px;, it will shift its position 20 pixels down from where it would normally be.

 The element is positioned relative to the viewport.
 It means that the element always stays at the same place even if the page is scrolled.
 The top, right, bottom, and left properties are used to position the element.
+This allows you to establish constant elements in the screen that do not scroll with the rest of the content.

 The element is positioned based on the user's scroll position.
 It is positioned relative until a given offset position is met in the viewport and then it "sticks" in place (like position:fixed).